 For example, interactive financial services content like quizzes or tests can be great ways for financial advisors to reach their target audiences.
 You could create tests to see how well customers deal with managing finances or investing.

-In closing, content marketing for financial companies doesn’t have to be boring.
+In closing, financial content marketing doesn’t have to be boring.
 If you’re not taking part of some type of content marketing plan, now is the time to start.
 Before you get started, it’s understandable if you want to do a bit more research.
-If you’ve got the time, head back to Content Marketing Life’s homepage for all kinds of tips and strategies.
+If you’ve got the time, head back to Content Marketing Life for all kinds of tips and strategies.

 Alex Eagleton is a copywriter and digital marketer passionate about helping companies connect with customers.
 Throughout the past decade, he’s worked with companies including Referral Rock, Connecteam, and Ramsey Solutions.
 He’s a versatile writer who understands how to align with companies, truly matching their voices and tones.